-Buying or selling a home is a great time to make or update your Will.
-Having a valid Will in place is the only legal way to officially record your wishes regarding what happens to your estate after you pass away, including your house.
+Buying or selling a home is a great time to make or update your legal Will.
+Having a valid and legal Will in place is the only legal way to officially record your wishes regarding what happens to your estate after you pass away, including your house.

 As a new homeowner, your home is likely the most valuable asset that makes up your estate (making it especially important to insure your home).
-If you don’t have a Will, provincial law dictates how your assets are distributed, and that includes your home.
+If you don’t have a Will, provincial law dictates how your assets are distributed, and that includes your home and digital assets.
 Of course, this might not necessarily be what you would have wanted.

 What happens with your home after you die depends on how you own the property.

-When you own a home by yourself, a Will is necessary so you can decide who will inherit your home (and its contents) when you die.
+When you own a home by yourself, an online Will is necessary so you can decide who will inherit your home (and its contents) when you die.

-The only scenario in which a Will isn’t essential is if you own your home with a partner as joint tenants.
+The only scenario in which an online Will isn’t essential is if you own your home with a partner as joint tenants.
 In this case, full ownership of the home is automatically passed to your partner.

 Welcoming a new bundle of joy into the world is a magical time, but it can also be very stressful.
 With so many things to think about, writing your Will is possibly the last thing on your mind!
 But when you have a new child, you need to make sure to include them in your Will.